apache/nuttx/configs/b-l475e-iot01a/README.txt

        bring up the network.
 Currently that must be done manually.
        The configurations steps are:

-         a) Assign a unique 8-bit node address to the Spirit1
+         a) Assign a unique 8-bit node address to the Spirit1 board in the
+            WPAN:

+            nsh> ifconfig wpan0 hw 37

+            Where 37 is address as an example.
+It should be different in the the range 1..ed and ef..fe (ee and ff are the reseerd multicast and broadcast addresses.
+Zero is valid but not a good idea).

-         b) Bring the network up:
+         b) Bring each the network up on each board in the WPAN:

             nsh> ifup wpan0

     4. examples/udp is enabled.
 This will allow two Spirit1 nodes to exchange UDP packets.
 Basic instructions: